CoHive-Software/docs/CODE_OF_CONDUCT.md

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban
+### 3. Removal from Development Team

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior, reported by members constituting majority of team.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence**: A removal from development team and a single strike out of a maximum of two will be added to the member's profile.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

-### 4. Permanent Ban
+### 4. Company Expulsion

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: A second "Removal from Development Team" or demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

+**Consequence**: Member will be removed from CoHive Software LLC and company payroll, resolving pending pay period.
+Following "Article VII" of the Operating Agreement, Member will be expelled with a net 0 valuation of interest and capital contribution.
-**Consequence**: A permanent ban from any sort of public interaction within the community.
+A permanent ban from any sort of public interaction within the community.

 ## Attribution